 SDG&E Net Metering in San Diego

-SDG&E credits excess solar generation from San Diego homes under California's net metering rules, at roughly ~70–90% of retail of the retail rate.
+SDG&E credits excess solar generation from San Diego homes under California's modified net metering (~70–90% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full California net metering rules →

 How Much Do Solar Panels Cost in San Diego?